 The Complaint was filed October 29, 2019.
 (Dkt.
 No. 1.)
 Defendants were served March 12, 2020, and on April 2, 2020, Defendants moved to dismiss the complaint.
 (Dkt.
 No. 45.)
 The parties’ conducted the Rule 26(f) conference on May 6, 2020.
 (See Dkt.
 No. 76.)
 Thereafter, on June 2, 2020, Plaintiffs served Requests for Production of Documents, to which Defendants timely responded on July 6, 2020.
 On June 16, 2020, Defendants moved to stay discovery pending resolution of Defendants’ motion to dismiss.
 (Dkt.
 No. 95.)
 On July 16, 2020, the Court ruled on Defendants’ motion to dismiss the complaint and denied as moot Defendants’ motion to stay discovery.
 (Dkt.
 No. 111.)

 Defendants seek to file under seal certain documents (the “Sealed Documents”) which are submitted to the Court for its consideration in connection with the Initial Case Management Conference.
 As described in the Sealed Documents, including paragraph 3-10 and 12 of this Declaration and paragraph 6 of the accompanying Declaration of Chaim Gelfand, actions by the Government of Israel will have direct implications for Defendants’ ability to proceed with discovery and are likely to affect other proceedings in this case.
 The Sealed Documents contain highly sensitive, traditionally nonpublic government information that the Honorable Tzachi Uziel, Chief Justice of the Magistrate Court in Tel Aviv-Jaffa, has ordered be kept confidential upon a request submitted by the Government of Israel.
-Accordingly, consistent with principles of international comity, Defendants now seek leave of this Court to file unredacted copies of the Sealed Documents under seal and ask that they be so maintained.
+Accordingly, consistent with principles of international comity, Defendants now seek leave of this Court to file unredacted copies of the Sealed Documents under seal and ask that they be maintained under seal.

 On July 19, 2020, the Government of Israel filed in the Magistrate Court of Tel Aviv–Jaffa a request titled “Request for the Issuance of a Search Warrant on the Premises, to Seize Computers (Including Computers of the Companies) and Access to the Computer Materials.”
 (Gelfand Decl.
 Exh.
 B (“Request”) at __.)
 The Request was presented ex parte by Dr. Haim Vismonski, Director of the Cyber Department of the Israeli State Attorney’s Office, and Moran Eshol, an attorney in the Cyber Department of the State Attorney’s Office.
 As set forth in the accompanying Declaration of Chaim Gelfand, the Request and the resulting Order were neither announced in advance to, nor expected by, Defendants.
 (Gelfand Decl. ¶ __.)
 The Request sought a warrant to search Defendants’ business premises and seize “[a]ny document or object” held by Defendants.
 The Request was made “for the purpose of preventing the disclosure of information that is within [Defendants’] ownership, or is held by [Defendants], by [Defendants’] employees, or by those who act on [Defendants’] behalf, which is likely to cause ‘grave national security-foreign relations’ damage to the State of Israel.”
 (Gelfand Decl.
 Exh. __ at __.)
 Through the Request, the Government of Israel sought to prohibit Defendants from making “any change, deletion or transfer to an external person or entity” with respect to “all of the documents and computer materials which are under the ownership of” Defendants.
 (Gelfand Decl.
 Exh. __ at __.)